National Association of Blind Veterans: A Division of the National Federation of the Blind

-"After attending my first NFB national convention as a blind veteran, I knew I had found my home."
+"After attending my first NFB National Convention as a blind veteran, I knew I had found my home." — James Knight, Color Guard Member and Blind Veteran

-The National Association of Blind Veterans (NABV)—a division of the National Federation of the Blind—is an organization comprised of blind veterans dedicated to improving their lives and reaching out to other blind veterans.
-The NABV offers assistance and resources on both a local and a statewide level to help newly blinded or visually impaired veterans connect with others like themselves to share experiences, provide guidance on career and blindness training, and generally support one another.
+The National Association of Blind Veterans (NABV)—a division of the National Federation of the Blind—is an organization comprised of blind veterans dedicated to living the lives we want and reaching out to other blind veterans.
+The NABV offers assistance and resources on both a local and a statewide level to help veterans who are newly blinded or losing vision connect with others like themselves to share experiences, provide guidance on career and blindness training, and generally support one another.

-Being a part of the National Association of Blind Veterans and its parent organization, the National Federation of the Blind—the country's largest and most influential organization of blind people—connects you to 50,000 friends and limitless resources across the United States that are available to provide support and assistance to blinded and visually impaired veterans and their families.
+Being a part of the National Association of Blind Veterans and its parent organization, the National Federation of the Blind—the country's largest and most influential organization of blind people—connects you to tens of thousands of friends and limitless resources across the United States that are available to provide support and assistance to blind and low-vision veterans and their families.

 The National Association of Blind Veterans is founded on a positive attitude about blindness.
 We believe that when given training and opportunity, blind veterans can work, raise families, enjoy recreational activities, and contribute to society.
-As blind veterans living fulfilling and independent lives, we know firsthand that blindness is not a barrier to accomplishing one's goals in life.
-We want to help all blinded and visually impaired veterans take charge of their lives and find true independence and freedom from low expectations and misconceptions about the true nature of blindness.
-Please join us as we change what it means to be a blind veteran in today's society.
+As blind veterans living fulfilling and independent lives, we know firsthand that blindness is not the characteristic that defines us or our future.
+We want to help all blind veterans overcome the low expectations that are the true barriers between blind people and our dreams.
+Please join us as we work together to ensure that all blind veterans are able to live the lives we want.

 - Local and statewide resources to connect blind veterans with each other